 Accessible Data Visualizations

-Text Alternatives: Provide textual summaries of key insights from each visualization.
-Rather than simply describing the chart type, focus on the business implications and notable patterns:
+Financial charts and graphs present particular challenges for non-visual users.
+Several approaches help make these visualizations more accessible.
+Providing text alternatives is essential; this means offering textual summaries of key insights from each visualization.
+Rather than simply describing the chart type, the focus should be on the business implications and notable patterns.

 <div aria-hidden="true">